Specifically engineered to meet the unique needs of active families

 In short: Luxury vinyl is resilient flooring, but resilient flooring is not necessarily vinyl.

-If you have additional vinyl flooring questions, or you’d like to see some of the products we have to offer for yourself, give us a visit at our Wichita showroom!
+If you have additional vinyl flooring questions, or you’d like to see some of the products we have to offer for yourself, give us a visit at our showrooms!
 We’d love to help you with your next flooring project.